gebn/bmc_exporter/README.md

 ### Scrape Interval

 A scrape interval of 30s is recommended.
-The IPMI specification recommends a 60s (+/-3s) timeout for sessions on the BMC, so provided your scrape interval is below this, there should be the only session for the lifetime of the exporter process.
+The IPMI specification recommends a 60s (+/-3s) timeout for sessions on the BMC, so provided your scrape interval is below this, this should be the only session for the lifetime of the exporter process.
 If deployed in a pair as recommended in the [Deployment](#Deployment) section, this will result in each exporter scraping every 60s, assuming perfect round-robin.

 ### Scrape Timeout